-Written by: Gillian Lyttle, MPHTY, BA (KIN, HONS) / Registered Physiotherapist
+Written by: Gillian Lyttle, BPE, BHSC(PT) / Registered Physiotherapist

 What is Plantar Fascia?

 It is connective tissue located on the sole of the foot.
-It is attached to the heel and spans out attaching to the ball of the foot.
+It is attached to the heel and spans out attaching to the base of the toes.
 The plantar fascia helps to create a more stable arch to allow the foot to remain stable during the toe-off phase of walking and/or running.

 What Causes Plantar Fasciitis?